AzureCR/notation-ado-task/README.md

 `string`.
 The container artifact reference with digest.
 If multiple references are used, please use comma to separate them.
 If it was not specified, the task will automatically detect it from previous Docker task.

 `plugin` - Plugin
 `string`.
 Required for sign command.
-Allowed values: `azure-kv`.
+Allowed values: `azureKeyVault`.

 `azurekvServiceConnection` - Azure Key Vault Service Connection
 `string`.
 Required for `azure-kv` plugin.
-The Azure Resource Manager service connection for accessing Azure Key Vualt.
+Select the The Azure Resource Manager service connection for the key vault if prefer to use service connection for authentication.

 `keyid` - Key ID
 `string`.
 Required for `azure-kv` plugin.
 The key identifier of an Azure Key Vault certificate.